mycroftwilde/Portainer_Templates/TableOfContents/Intro/README.md

 All you really need to Self-Host is an extra PC that you leave turned on and connected to your nextwork at home.

-On the extra PC you will install Proxmox, and Proxmox will allow you to use all the hardware in your older machine for a number of little servers, as virtual machines or containers, instead of needing a large number segregated machines.
+On the extra PC you will install Proxmox.

+Proxmox will, basically, allow you to use all the hardware in your older machine for a number of little Servers, as Virtual Machines or Containers, instead of needing a large number segregated machines that have resources that they don't use.

-#### Roughly Speaking, the initial setup steps to self-host will generally follow these steps:
+#### Roughly Speaking, the initial setup steps to self-host will generally follow the below steps.

+I like to call this - "PC, Proxmox to Portainer" ...
+I think this helps it ...
+MMMmmm, Phonetically Nest, let's say ;)

 - Install Proxmox on your extra PC
 - Configure Proxmox during the installation process